reportei/connect-docs/sections/customers-integrations.md

 When interacting with customer integrations, you’ll use the x-customer-token for secure access to customer-specific data.

+**Customer Integration Status**: Every customer integration is prompted to be expired or have the token revoked by the customer, with that, you can check the `status` field of the customer integration to check if the integration is active.
+See the [Show a customer integration](#show-a-customer-integration) for more status details.

 Endpoints:

 - [Create a customer integration session](#create-a-customer-integration-session)